jdum/odfdo/doc_src/src/recipes.md

 ### Create a text document from plain text with layout

-Create a document with styles.
+Create a text document with custom styles.
+In this recipe, the styles are created from their XML definition.

- We want to:
+Steps:

-  - remove standard styles from the document
+ - Remove standard styles from the document,

-  - set some styles grabed from a styles.xml ODF file (or generated)
+ - set some styles grabed from a styles.xml ODF file (or generated),

-  - insert plain "python" text, containing some          , , and spaces
+ - insert plain "python" text, containing some   ,
+, and spaces.

 ??? code "recipes/create_a_text_document_from_plain_text_with_layout.py"